-Dr. Abeed Jamal is the Director of the Postgraduate Education Program, which is widely recognized for the excellence of its clinical training.
+Dr Abeed Jamal is the Director of the Postgraduate Education Program, which is widely recognized for the excellence of its clinical training.
 This highly-structured program encompasses the broad range of clinical exposures with formal educational sessions and weekly resident and fellow’s rounds.
 The Program at least 3 first and second-year enrolled in the core nephrology training and has an outstanding record of successful Royal College examination results.
 Elective opportunities are provided for subspecialty residents to pursue training in particular aspects of renal medicine, including histopathology, glomerular diseases, community nephrology, dialysis or transplantation, and other components according to their needs and interests.
 Residents and fellows are encouraged to be active in scholarly activities and research throughout their core years, with submissions to and presentations at meetings of the Canadian and American Societies of Nephrology, the American Society of Transplantation, the Canadian Transplant Society, and The Transplantation Society (international).

 Nephrology Residency Training Program

 The University of British Columbia Division of Nephrology offers a two-year residency in Nephrology which is accredited by the Royal College of Physicians and Surgeons of Canada.
 Applicants must have completed a three year residency in internal medicine.